- Our Work

 - Deployed 264 CDC-trained municipal water technicians to monitor water quality in community water systems.

-- In close collaboration with the office of Haiti’s Secretary of State for the Reintegration of Persons with Disabilities, USAID issued sub-grants to ten Disabled People Organizations.
-One of these, I Love Haiti, organized a job fair attended by over 200 people with disabilities where about 50 were hired.
+- In close collaboration with the office of Haiti’s Secretary of State for the Reintegration of Persons with Disabilities, USAID issued sub-grants to ten disabled people organizations.

-- Initiated renovation and reconstruction of the University Hospital; opened the renovated emergency room in late 2012 and the renovated maternity ward in March 2013.
+- Reconstruction of the Hospital of the State University of Haiti is currently underway; opened the renovated emergency room in late 2012 and the renovated maternity ward in March 2013.

-- Renovated health facilities in Cap Haitian, Quartier Morin, Caracol, Ouanaminthe, Saint Marc, Cabaret, Martissant, and Fort Liberte as well as the MSPP headquarters in Maisgate.
+- Renovated health facilities in Cap-Haïtien, Quartier Morin, Caracol, Ouanaminthe, Saint-Marc, Cabaret, Martissant, and Fort Liberte, as well as the MSPP headquarters in Maisgate.

 - Socially marketed water treatment tablets, oral rehydration salts, condoms, and other contraceptives, which are now available in 6,000 sales points nationwide.

-- Completed the Service Provision Assessment to provide the MSPP with a baseline of services provided and the quality level of service provision at all facilities across the country in October 2013.
+- Completed the Service Provision Assessment to provide the MSPP with a baseline of services provided and a quality level of service provision at all facilities across the country in October 2013.

-- Supported the MSPP on the FY 2010 - FY 2011 National Health Account (NHA) process, which was completed in August 2013.
+- Supported the MSPP on the FY2011-FY2012 National Health Account (NHA) process, which was completed in August 2013.
 The NHA provides evidence to monitor trends in health spending for all sectors—both public and private.
-Support has also been initiated for the FY 2011 - FY 2012 NHA.
+Support has also been initiated for the FY 2012-FY 2013 NHA.

 Related Program Fact Sheets